a-sriel/project-1/devlog.md

 I had to change course a little bit compared to a few sessions ago (need to implement the encryption program sooner than expected) but I think the program is coming along nicely.

 I'm doing some testing as to whether the processes communicate via cerr or cout.
 I might need to use cerr to transmit information to the log.
 I'm still a little bit confused about that but I think I can figure it out by the end of this session.
 Cout = communication to driver and Cerr = communication to logger?
 Keeping two separate input streams keeps everything cleaner...

+I added an encryption and decryption method to the encryption program.
+The encrypter adds the string argument and the passkey at the current index, then mods them by 26 (since the alphabet has 26 characters).
+The decryption program does the same, but in reverse (and uses subtraction instead of addition).